 Built for Hurricane Season

 Hurricane season requires advanced planning.
-Construction projects located in hurricane-prone regions must be prepared for the worst severe weather conditions: winds exceeding 100 miles per hour, flooding rainfall, and the real danger of windborne debris.
+Construction projects in hurricane-prone regions must be prepared for the worst severe weather: winds exceeding 100 miles per hour, flooding rainfall, and the real danger of windborne debris.
 The material and components used in these projects must adhere to stringent standards for hurricane resilience.
-All exterior components, including hurricane louvers, must be built to withstand the worst.
+All exterior components, including hurricane louvers, must withstand the worst.

 Do you have requirements for severe weather louvers?
 Our friends at Arrow United Industries can help.
 Contact Arrow United for more on their line of severe weather louvers today.

-Hurricane louvers are designed for severe duty, but they must be tested before they are approved for use as hurricane louvers.
-They can be tested to several different standards for resilience, but these standards can be divided into two primary categories: rejecting high velocity wind driven rain and withstanding impacts from windborne debris.
-To be approved for use in Miami-Dade County, hurricane louvers need to pass four tests.
+Hurricane louvers require testing.
+Manufacturers can test them according to different resilience standards, which fall into two major categories: rejecting high-velocity wind-driven rain and withstanding strikes from windborne debris.
+To be approved for Miami-Dade County, hurricane louvers need to pass four tests.

 Miami-Dade and NOAs

-The louver’s designs must also be reviewed by an independent, licensed engineer and approved.
+An independent, licensed engineer must review and approve the louver's design.
 This includes submitting the louver’s drawings, installation details, and relevant calculations for review.
-Once the louver passes all four tests, and its designs have been reviewed, Miami-Dade County Product Control Section will issue a Notice of Approval, or NOA, which they post online for the public to review.
+Once the louver passes all four tests, and the engineer approves the designs, Miami-Dade County Product Control Section will issue a Notice of Approval, or NOA, which they post online for the public to review.
 NOAs expire over time and need to be renewed for the hurricane louver to stay compliant.
-A louver without an up-to-date NOA cannot be used as a hurricane louver.
-Miami-Dade County was the original industry authority on hurricane testing and acceptance for hurricane louvers.
+A louver lacking a current NOA is unusable as a hurricane louver.
+Miami-Dade County was the original industry authority on hurricane testing and acceptance of hurricane louvers.

 Miami-Dade County provides a search tool for finding NOAs on all Miami-Dade approved products, including hurricane louvers.